QuantEcon/lecture-julia.myst/README.md

 After execution, you can find the generated `.ipynb` and `.jl` files in `_build/jupyter_execute` for each lecture.
 - To see errors, you can open these in JupyterLab, the Jupyter support within VS Code, etc.
 - If using the Julia REPL in VS Code, make sure to do `] activate lectures` prior to testing to ensure the packages are activated.
 This is not necessary when opening in Jupyter.
-- Finally, the code is written using interactive scoping, so `include(_build/jupyter_execute/dynamic_programming/mccall_model.jl)` etc. may not work.
-However, `shift-enter` within VS Code to the REPL will work, and you can execute these with [SoftGlobalScope.jl](https://github.com/stevengj/SoftGlobalScope.jl) if strictly required.